divyasonara16/UserAPI/README.md

 ```
 # Retrieving All Users

-Now when click with *HTTP GET* request, it will retuern all User for that define getAllUser function and set header ,which will return all user in JSON format:
+Now when click with **HTTP GET** request, it will return all User for that define getAllUser function and set header ,which will return all user in JSON format:

 ```go
   func getAllUser(w http.ResponseWriter, r *http.Request){